 Kevin Abbring is a Dutch rally driver who recorded 38 starts in the FIA World Rally Championship since his debut in 2007.
 Most recently, he was driving his private Ford Fiesta R5 in three WRC events in 2018.
+In 2019, he made a debut in the FIA World Rallycross Championship.

 Previously, he raced in the WRC with private teams or as a member of factory teams (Volkswagen Motorsport, Peugeot Rally Academy, Hyundai Motorsport) but never on a full-time schedule.
 He scored two Junior WRC victories in 2009 and 2010, and a couple of podiums in the European Rally Championship in 2014.